jfelix9/jfelix9/README.md

 - 💬 Ask me about ... anything at all!
 - 📫 How to reach me: ... jfelix9@icloud.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I spend way too much money on Audible audiobooks :)
+I'm in the middle of reading SCRUM by Jeff Sutherland.